 All Ballet Art Katoomba teachers hold current Working With Children Checks.

 Born and raised in the Blue Mountains Courtney has been studying ballet since the age of four.
-Courtney has studied various syllabi including RAD, Cecchetti and Borovansky.
+Courtney has studied various syllabi including Borovansky, Cecchetti and RAD.
 At fifteen Courtney studied dance full-time with Susan Weule and Garth Welch AM in Leura, while completing year 10 via distance education.
-Courtney has achieved her Advanced 1 in both RAD and Borovansky with Honours.
+Courtney has achieved her Advanced 1 in both RAD and Borovansky with Honours and completed her teachers training in the Borovansky syllabus receiving her associate diploma in 2013 and her licentiate diploma in 2018.
+Courtney is currently a member of the NSW branch of the Australian Institute of Classical Dance (ACID).

 Kathleen attended the Scully Borovansky Ballet School in Sydney where she completed her RAD exams.
 In 1978 she was awarded the Scully Borovansky Overseas Scholarship and was accepted into the Royal Ballet School in London.
 During her two years at the Royal Ballet School, Kathleen obtained her Solo Seal from the RAD, was trained by famous teachers such as Julia Farron, Kathryn Wade, Joan Lawson, Jean Bedells and Maryon Lane and danced in the school performances at Covent Garden both years.